 Diseases and Conditions

-Anorexia (an-o-REK-see-uh) nervosa — often simply called anorexia — is an eating disorder characterized by an abnormally low body weight, intense fear of gaining weight and a distorted perception of body weight.
-People with anorexia place a high value on controlling their weight and shape, using extreme efforts that tend to significantly interfere with activities in their lives.
+Anorexia (an-o-REK-see-uh) nervosa — often simply called anorexia — is an eating disorder characterized by an abnormally low body weight, an intense fear of gaining weight and a distorted perception of weight.
+People with anorexia place a high value on controlling their weight and shape, using extreme efforts that tend to significantly interfere with their lives.

 Anorexia isn't really about food.
-It's an unhealthy way to try to cope with emotional problems.
+It's an extremely unhealthy and sometimes life-threatening way to try to cope with emotional problems.
 When you have anorexia, you often equate thinness with self-worth.

 Anorexia, like other eating disorders, can take over your life and can be very difficult to overcome.
 But with treatment, you can gain a better sense of who you are, return to healthier eating habits and reverse some of anorexia's serious complications.